 Ojo Caliente Resort & Spa

 Day 3: Today we begin the High Road to Taos, a state scenic byway starting with a climb out of Santa Fe.
 During lunch we can discover the mysterious legend of the tiny chapel of Santuario de Chimayo.
-We sleep tonight at 8,050 feet in the hilltop village of Truchas, where Robert Redford’s Milagro Beanfield War was filmed.
+We’ll stay at a local bed and breakfast and dine at the historic Rancho de Chimayo.

 Day 4: Another day along the High Road.
 After an optional 10-mile climb to Truchas, we ride the rolling terrain of several river valleys through old Spanish villages that have seen little development.
 Highlights include several of the most beautiful churches in the Southwest.
 In Penasco, grab a bite before tackling U.S. Hill, then descend from Carson National Forest into Taos.

 Day 5: Heading west out of Taos our first stop is the spectacular Rio Grande Gorge Bridge, an area landmark 650 feet above the river.
 Our last night we land at Ojo Caliente Mineral Springs, a remote retreat dating back to 1916 with pools, mud baths and a hiking trail up the sandstone to the ancient ruins of Posi Pueblo.

 Day 6: O’Keeffe loved the Southwest, and on our last day we pedal through a small piece of the landscape that captivated her.
 We also ride along rivers–Rio Ojo Caliente, El Rito and the larger Rio Chama.
 After the ride and lunch, we head to visit the home and art studio of O’Keeffe herself to end the trip!

 5 Breakfasts | 4 Lunches | 3 Dinners